SSWConsulting/SSW.People.Profiles/Yang-Shen/Yang-Shen.md

 quote:  "Live long and prosper"
 ---

-​​​Yang used to be a merchandiser for almost 10 years in one of Chinese biggest textile trading groups -- ZHEJIANG ORIENT.
+Yang used to be a merchandiser for almost 10 years in one of Chinese biggest textile trading groups -- ZHEJIANG ORIENT.
 She finished MBA Degree in 2014, accomplished the certificate of National Psychological Consultant.

 She has 3-years' experience of executive administration and human resource management in internet industry.